grayresearch/CX/CHARTER.md

 security, and longevity.
 In particular:

-1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs, ordinary *non-composable* custom extensions (NCXs), or extension libraries in one system.
+1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs or ordinary *non-composable* custom extensions (NCXs), or their libraries, in one system.

 2. *Conflict-freedom:* Any CX may use any of the custom-\* opcode instructions, without conflict with other CXs or NCXs.